ConnerWill/YouTube2Invidious/README.md

 ---
 # Usage

 Once you have the script installed, try navigating to [YouTube.com](https://www.youtube.com).
-You should have been redirected to an Invidious instance instead. *eg. [yewtu.be]()
+You should have been redirected to an Invidious instance instead. *eg. [dampsock.com](https://dampsock.com)

 ---